ArtSabintsev/Harpy/README.md

 #### Manual Installation

 Copy the 'Harpy' folder into your Xcode project.
 It contains the Harpy.h and Harpy.m files.
-Also, there's a dependency on [UIDevice+SupportedDevices](https://github.com/ArtSabintsev/UIDevice-SupportedDevices), so you'll need to download that library as well, if you don't use Cocoapods.

 ### Setup Instructions
 1. Import **Harpy.h** into your AppDelegate or Pre-Compiler Header (.pch)
 1. In your `AppDelegate`, set the **appID**, and optionally, you can set the **alertType**.